Vyral/jeff-riber/_posts/2019-11-22-an-interview-with-david-cleveland-from-alpha-foundations.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>David Cleveland of Alpha Foundations recently joined me for a Facebook Live session to discuss how he and his business have been helping Jacksonville homeowners identify and resolve foundation issues since 2002.</em></p>
+*David Cleveland of Alpha Foundations recently joined me for a Facebook Live session to discuss how he and his business have been helping Jacksonville homeowners identify and resolve foundation issues since 2002.*

 During my most recent Facebook Live, I sat down with David Cleveland of Alpha Foundations to discuss a few common homeowner questions, the importance of a solid foundation, and, of course, what his specific business brings to Jacksonville.&nbsp;